 • communicate confidently and clearly in both written and verbal form

-Students will be encouraged to engage meaningfully with personal development planning (PDP) through the curriculum, to enable them to reflect on, plan and review their own personal and academic skills.
-PDP will enable students to recognise, record and communicate their achievements to others.
+You will be encouraged to engage meaningfully with personal development planning (PDP) through the curriculum, to enable you to reflect on, plan and review your own personal and academic skills.
+PDP will enable you to recognise, record and communicate your achievements to others.

 Course learning outcomes

 The course learning outcomes listed below have been developed in line with the Level 6 descriptors for Bachelor’s Degree with honours as stated in the QAA’s Framework for Higher Education Qualifications.

 1. Knowledge and understanding:

 1.1.
 Have a thorough systematic knowledge of the various scientific topics studied

 1.2.
 Show an ability to apply knowledge in practical settings involving Sport and Exercise

 1.3.
 Have the capacity to execute and critically evaluate research relevant to the Sport and Exercise Sciences